-Six out of 10 parents think smartphones should be banned in school – survey
+Six out of 10 parents think mobile phones should be banned in school according to new report

 Cyberbullying is also a cause of concern for eight out of 10 parents, with 68% worried about their child feeling the strain of having the latest device.

-“Children who are starting secondary school are going from being a big fish in a little pond to a little fish in a big pond and they are suddenly having to find their way,” said psychologist Dr Linda Papadopoulos.
+Psychologist Dr Linda Papadopoulos said: "Children who are starting secondary school are going from being a big fish in a little pond to a little fish in a big pond and they are suddenly having to find their way."

-“On top of that, they have all these new communication tools and kids are starting to interact online – which can be very different from the face-to-face interactions they’re used to.

 "Unless parents take the time to outline the differences of communicating online and offline, and prepare them for how things can be misconstrued online – they run the risk of feeling isolated or even bullied."